PeachyPeony/the-tactics-board/README.md

   ## JavaScript
   JavaScript handles the interactive functionality of the application.
   This includes:
   - Rendering formation cards dynamically
   - Rendering tactical concepts dynamically
   - Selecting formations
   - Displaying formation details
   - Generating player markers
   - Generating rating indicators
   - Filtering formations
   - Sorting formations
   - Selecting random formations
   - Handling user interactions and events

+## What I Learned
+This project gave me an opportunity to practise several core web development concepts.

+## HTML
+- Semantic HTML
+- Forms and form controls
+- Accessibility attributes
+- Document structure

+## CSS
+- CSS custom properties
+- Flexbox
+- CSS Grid
+- Responsive design
+- Psuedo-classes
+- Positioning
+- Creating a football pitch using CSS

+## JavaScript
+- Arrays and objects
+- Functions
+- Array methods such as `filter()`, `sort()`, and `map()`
+- DOM manipulation
+- Event listeners
+- Template literals
+- Conditional logic
+- Dynamically generating HTML elements
+- Working with `data-*` attributes
+- Keyboard interaction

+## Accessibility
+Accessibility was considered throughout the project.
+Formation cards are made keyboard accessible using `tabindex` and `role="button"`, with keyboard event handling for the Enter and Space keys.
+Interactive elements also include visible focus states to make keyboard navigation easier.

+## Future Improvments
+Possible improvments for a future version could include:
+  - Adding more formations
+  - Adding more detailed tactical explanations
+  - Adding animations to formation transitions
+  - Adding formation comparisons
+  - Adding player names and more detailed player information
+  - Adding additional tactical concepts
+  - Improving the filtering system with multiple simultaneous filters

+  ## About This Project
+  This project was created as part of a self-paced web development bootcamp i am currently taking, as a practical exercice in HTML, CSS and JavaScript.